misyed/PyPal/README.md

-# PyPal: Wi-Fi Trace Synchronization and Merging Tool
+# PyPal: Wi-Fi Trace Synchronisation and Merging Tool

-This is a **one-off extended version** of the Wi-Fi trace synchronisation and merging tool [**PyPal**](https://gitlab.lip6.fr/syed/pypal), developed during the author’s PhD research.
+This is a **one-off extended version** of the Wi-Fi trace synchronisation and merging tool [**PyPal**](https://gitlab.lip6.fr/syed/pypal), developed during the author’s Ph.D. research.
-This version introduces performance improvements and a graphical user interface (GUI) to simplify execution.
+This version introduces performance improvement and a graphical user interface (GUI) to simplify execution.

 This project is **not actively maintained** and is released for research and academic use.